nikt0/dyndns-metanet/README.md

 1. The script will create a local file in the same directory where this script resides: lastip.txt .
 It contains last ip address was used to update the record.
 If the ip address didn't change since last update, the dns record update won't be triggered.

+> PS: I know it's not a perfect code.
+You can make your suggestions.